-- There may be a twenty-third host.
-When the 1980s version filmed a pilot with Robin Ward, they apparently filmed a second pilot with a different, albeit unknown, Canadian emcee.
-Apparently this other emcee had the rules down pat, but was rather stiff and distant — and Mark Goodson, well-known to favor substance over style, chose Ward.
+- Loads and Loads of Characters: No fewer than 23 people have been known to host Truth at some point or another, and there may be a twenty-fourth host—when the 1980s version filmed a pilot with Robin Ward, they apparently filmed a second pilot with a different, albeit unknown, Canadian emcee.
+Apparently this other emcee had the rules down pat, but was rather stiff and distant and Mark Goodson, well-known to favor substance over style, chose Ward.

 - Lying Finger Cross: Several of the show's logos included hands with crossed fingers.

 - No Phones Tonight: The vocal theme tune had the lyrics "You said you went home early last night / The book you read's outta sight / And that's why you took the phone off the hook and never did get my call."

 - Obvious Beta: The second pilot for the 1990s version actually aired in the Eastern and Central time zones by mistake in place of the premiere, with marked differences from the actual series most notably the host and set.
 The fandom didn't complain.

 - Obvious Rule Patch: Possibly a holdover from the pilot's judge-and-jury set motif, early episodes had Bud Collyer collect up the ballots and reveal them one by one, saying which celebrity voted for which contestant.

 - Panty Shot: In a Bill Cullen-hosted episode, a subject dealt with a designer of women's tennis outfits, and a photo showing a female tennis player with her skirt billowed up is displayed.
 A later episode showed a film of female performers of a rodeo show, each wearing short billowy skirts with panty exposures frequently.